jeremyevans/quinto/README.md

     done

-You need to set the QUINTO\_DATABASE\_URL environment variable to a PostgreSQL connection URL before starting the server.
+You need to set the QUINTO\_DATABASE\_URL environment variable to a PostgreSQL connection URL before starting the server, and should also set the QUINTO_SESSION_SECRET environment variable.
+One way to set this is to create a .env.rb file in the root of the repository containing:

+  ENV['QUINTO_DATABASE_URL'] ||= 'postgres:///?user=quinto&password=...'
+  ENV['QUINTO_SESSION_SECRET'] ||= '...'

-You can then run the server:
+You can then run the server (via unicorn or another rack-compatible webserver):

-    foreman
+    unicorn

 ## Tests